-The Company is also exposed to risk associated with climate events (eg, the major floods experienced on the eastern seaboard in the first half of 2022).
+The Company is also exposed to risk associated with climate events.
 Climate events can impact upon the Company's customer base and/or the ability of the Company to provide services to its customers.
 The Company seeks to mitigate its exposure to climate event risks by diversifying the nature of its activities across a number of sectors, geographic regions, and customer groups.

 The Company's comprehensive internal Risk Register catalogues key economic, environmental and social sustainability risks in respect of which the Company has identified a material exposure.
 The internal Risk Register documents risk mitigation strategies employed by the Company and is reviewed by the Board not less than annually.
+The Company's senior executives undertook a detailed review of the Risk Register and applicable risk treatments at a two day dedicated risk management workshop in 2022/23.

 The Company operates on a five year cycle for the renewal and replacement of key motorized fleet.
-Motorized fleet is currently sourced predominantly from leading European manufacturers, ensuring that fleet keeps pace with the stringent environmental standards (currently Euro 5) dictated by the European Union.
+Motorized fleet is currently sourced predominantly from leading European manufacturers, ensuring that fleet keeps pace with the stringent environmental standards (currently Euro 6) dictated by the European Union.
 This comparatively short capital renewal and replacement cycle mitigates the risk that the Company's motorized fleet will become obsolete or redundant.